Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects: Discussion

 Generally, NLP tasks such as sentiment analysis, machine translation, text-to-speech synthesis, automatic speech recognition, named entity recognition, information retrieval, parts-of-speech tagging, and language modelling have received considerable research efforts, with at least four studies each addressing them.
 In addition, innovative approaches, transfer learning, and diacritic-aware systems have demonstrated promising results, showcasing the adaptability of state-of-the-art techniques to Yor\`{u}b\'{a} NLP, albeit earlier studies have depended mostly on the rule-based methods.
 Resources like Yor\`{u}b\'{a} speech corpus \cite{developing_yoruba_corpus}, MENYO-20k \cite{adelani2021effect_domain_and_diacritic}, Lagos NWU Yor\`{u}b\'{a} Speech Corpus \cite{enikuomehin_implementation_lagos_women} among others, have also been pivotal in advancing the field by providing foundational datasets, as they have been used in more than one study.\\

 Furthermore, recent studies have showcased the importance of multilingual and cross-lingual techniques, as they help to promote language availability for many African languages simultaneously.
 This is evident from named entity recognition \cite{adelani2021_masakhaner_1, adelani2022_masakhaner_2}, sentiment analysis \cite{muhammad2022_naijasenti, muhammad2023_afrisenti, shode2023_nollysenti}, and information retrieval tasks \cite{ogundepo-etal-2023-cross, adeyemi2024_ciral, zhang2023_miracl}.
 Also, models pre-trained on multilingual datasets have been seen to be beneficial for a low-resource language like Yor\`{u}b\'{a}.
-Ultimately, it is also evident that collaborative, open-source and community initiatives have greatly improved research and availability of resources in the bid to overcome resource scarcity whilst fostering knowledge-sharing among these resource-scarce African languages. \\
+Overall, it is also evident that collaborative, open-source and community initiatives have greatly improved research and availability of resources in the bid to overcome resource scarcity whilst fostering knowledge-sharing among these resource-scarce African languages. \\

 However, in the context of constraints stunting the rapid growth of NLP in Yor\`{u}b\'{a} language, studies have highlighted mainly linguistic complexity such as diacritic dependency \cite{orife_sequence2sequence} and tonal variation \cite{I__2015_tone_changing}.
-Other challenges involving cultural and societal factors were also highlighted, including the primary hindrance, which has always been a limitation in available corpora or the quality of such available corpora.
+Other challenges involving cultural and societal factors were also highlighted, including the primary hindrance, which has always been a limitation in the availability of corpora or the quality of such available corpora. \\

+Ultimately, the geographical distribution of lead authors for the studies shows promising insight into the research efforts towards promoting Yor\`{u}b\'{a} in NLP involvement is global and not restricted to the primary home of the language.
+It also revealed necessary collaborations among authors and its pivot towards collectively improving resource availability for African languages. \\

+This synthesis of findings not only elucidates the current state of Yor\`{u}b\'{a} NLP but also offers broader lessons for the development of NLP in other low-resource contexts.
+In many respects, the linguistic and infrastructural challenges identified here are mirrored in numerous other low-resource languages (LRLs).
+This makes it possible to extend the methodological insights gained from Yor\`{u}b\'{a} NLP to a wider set of languages with similar constraints.